 - Under the Department or Field of Study drop down choose: Bioinformatics

 - Under the Program drop down choose: Bioinformatics (M.S.)

 The tuition and fees are listed on the Biomedical Graduate Education Tuition and Fees page.

 The Bioinformatics Program offers a limited number of scholarships of up to $5,000.
 The decision on scholarships will be made when an application is fully completed.

-Biomedical Graduate Education (BGE) offers 3 merit-based scholarships to Bioinformatics students – Hoyas of Science Scholarship, DMV Hoyas Biomedical Academic Scholarship, and Ignatian Hoya Biomedical Academic Scholarship.
+Biomedical Graduate Education (BGE) offers 4 merit-based scholarships to Bioinformatics students – Hoyas of Science Scholarship, Ignatian Hoya Biomedical Academic Scholarship, Jesuit Volunteer Corps Service Scholarship, and Segal AmeriCorps Education Award.
 View the scholarship application and eligibility requirements on the BGE Scholarship page.

 The program does not offer teaching or research assistantships.
 However, part-time positions are often available in research laboratories throughout the Georgetown University Medical Center.

 Students planning to finish the program in two semesters are unlikely to have a great deal of free time.
 Further information on funding sources can be found at the Office of Student Financial Services, the Graduate School, and the BGE Financial Aid Page (new window).

 We do not offer a thesis option.
 We require students gain practical experience in a bioinformatics internship followed by a presentation on their work.